AdobeDocs/analytics.en/help/implement/vars/page-vars/evar-merchandising.md

 >[!NOTE]
 >
->When you set events under `productListItems`, you do not need to set them the event string.
+>When you set events under `productListItems`, you do not need to set them in the event string.
 If they are set in both places, the value in the event string takes precedence.

 The following example shows a single [product](products.md) using multiple merchandising eVars and events: